slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On feedback and mentorship

 <!--
-> *"A critic is a legless man who teaches running."
--- Channing Pollock*
-> *"Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip."
--- Winston Churchill*
-> *"If something is too early to criticize, it’s also too early to evangelize."
--- Kelsey Hightower*
-> *"Take feedback from nature and markets, not from people." (...)
-"A good scare is a great error-correcting mechanism." (...)
-"Remove grading to see who is really interested in the topic."
--- Naval Ravikant*

 - don’t take criticism from people that you would never go for advice.
 - what do i do that is most annoying to u? say thank you and don’t discuss it. don’t act on it. just put it in your mind.
 -->